 In this post we’re looking from the part perspective – the reusable component – at how many sets or products it’s [re]used in, and how this has changed over time.
 All the analysis from this post is available at https://github.com/safetydave/reuse-metaphor.

-In this post we get into the parts inventory data from the Rebrickable data sets, image content & API.
-This data gives us which parts appear in which sets, in which quantities and colours.
+The parts inventory data from the Rebrickable data sets, image content & API gives us which parts appear in which sets, in which quantities and colours.
 For instance, if we look at the minifigure flipper from part 3, we can chart its inclusion in sets as below.

 The parts inventory data includes minifigures.
 I may later account for the effect of including or excluding minifgures in these various analyses.
 We can also tell if a part in a set is a spare; according to the data, 2% of LEGO parts in sets are spares.